YouHaveTrouble/minecraft-optimization/README.md

 Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
 You can find startup flags optimized for Minecraft servers [here](https://docs.papermc.io/paper/aikars-flags) [`SOG`].
 Keep in mind that this recommendation will not work on alternative JVM implementations.
 It's recommended to use the [flags.sh](https://flags.sh) startup flags generator to get the correct startup flags for your server

 In addition, adding the beta flag `--add-modules=jdk.incubator.vector` before `-jar` in your startup flags can improve performance.
 This flag enables Pufferfish to use SIMD instructions on your CPU, making some maths faster.
-Currently, it's only used for making rendering in game plugin maps (like imageonmaps) possibly 8 times faster.
+Currently, it's only used for making rendering in game plugin maps (like ImageOnMap) possibly 8 times faster.

 # "Too good to be true" plugins